bootdotdev/blog/content/clean-code/benefits-of-functional-programming.md

 ## 7. Recursion is simpler, though not necessarily easier to learn

 If you've ever tried to write an interpreter for a programming language, you've realized that recursion is a fairly easy concept to implement, at least when compared to imperative ideas like for-loops.
-Recursion simply requires that functions are able to call themselves, the rest is up to the developer.
-For-loops require a bunch of custom code in the interpreter or compiler that does the initialization, checks the end condition, executes the body, then finally executes the update statement.
+Recursion simply requires that functions can call themselves, the rest is up to the developer.
+For-loops require a bunch of custom code in the interpreter or compiler that does the initialization, checks the end condition, executes the body, and then finally executes the update statement.

 ```go
 for (initialization; condition; update) {